 - Opti-Greens 50 contains 5 billion colony forming units of probiotic strains, which research suggests can be beneficial for gut health and digestive support.
 (2)

-- Our expert contributor points out that many nutrient serving sizes are hidden behind proprietary blends, raising concern over the actual dosages contained within this greens powder.
+- Our registered dietitian and expert contributor points out that many nutrient serving sizes are hidden behind proprietary blends, raising concern over the actual dosages contained within this greens powder.

 - Per our tester, the Natural Berry flavor is appealing but should be taken as a standalone supplement — mixing it with other powders such as protein can create unpleasant flavor notes within your shaker cup.